©

 Swimming and history in the heart of nature

-The Rizzanese is much more than just a river: almost 44 kilometres long, it rises in the Alta Rocca and flows through spectacular landscapes, carving gorges and natural basins before emptying at Capu Lauroso in Propriano.
+The Rizzanese is much more than just a river: almost 44 kilometres long, it rises in the Alta Rocca and flows through spectacular landscapes, carving out gorges and natural basins before emptying at Capu Lauroso in Propriano.
 Its unspoilt environment is home to a rich fauna and flora typical of southern Corsica.